From the Czech Republic to Italy, these national parks are the perfect places to kickstart your mindfulness journey.

-Of course, there’s no shortage of brilliant walking routes for all abilities, but the real endorphin boost lies in the sheer number of watersports - whether you’re a wild swimmer, a sailor, or a paddler, there is something on offer.
+Of course, there’s no shortage of brilliant walking routes for all abilities, but the real endorphin boost lies in the sheer number of water sports - whether you’re a wild swimmer, a sailor, or a paddler, there is something on offer.

-3) Giving back to the natural landscape at Cinque Terre National Park, Italy
+3. Give back to the natural landscape at Cinque Terre National Park, Italy

 The Italian wonder is one of the smallest in surface area on this list, but comes up trumps where biodiversity, mindful activities, and cultural sites are concerned.

-Described by UNESCO as “spectacular” for the distinctive shapes of its eroded terrain dating back to the Bronze age, the valleys of Turkey’s Goreme National Park are well worth exploring for their unique design that is all down to once being a former volcano site.
+Described by UNESCO as 'spectacular' for the distinctive shapes of its eroded terrain dating back to the Bronze age, the valleys of Turkey’s Göreme National Park are well worth exploring for their unique design that is all down to once being a former volcano site.

 The landscapes on offer here are like something out of a fairy tale.
 So much so, the grounds of this heritage site host a hot-air balloon tour every morning at sunrise to soak up the magic of this baffling, yet beautiful, scenery.

-1) Some of Europe’s cleanest Alpine air at the Swiss National Park, Switzerland
+1. Breathe in Europe’s cleanest Alpine air at the Swiss National Park, Switzerland

 The oldest national park in the Alps has been crowned the best for mindfulness in not just Europe, but the entire world.